 Everything from programming languages to platforms can impact your app’s functionality and how much effort is required to implement what you’re looking for.

-For example, if you're looking to integrate AI into your app, that can require vastly different amounts of knowledge and expertise depending on what tech stack you’re using.
+Integrating AI into your app, for example, can require vastly different amounts of knowledge and expertise depending on what tech stack you’re using.

-Traditional tech stacks require understanding API routes, REST API management for backend-frontend-provider communication, authentication, security, and more — all via code.
-By contrast, Bubble generates AI-powered apps from the start, with simple visual API connections and Agent assistance for adding features.
+Traditional tech stacks require understanding API routes, REST API management for backend-frontend-provider communication, authentication, security, and more, all via code.
+By contrast, Bubble gives you AI-generated foundations plus visual control, with the API Connector for connecting to external services and the AI Agent to help you build and troubleshoot as you go.

 So how do all these pieces fit together, and which options should you choose?